ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 		}
 	}

-The complete code can be found in the device management sample `DeviceActionHandlerSample <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/DeviceActionHandlerSample.java>`__.
+The complete code can be found in the device management sample `GatewayActionHandlerSample <https://github.com/ibm-messaging/iot-gateway-samples/blob/master/java/advanced-gateway-sample/src/main/java/com/ibm/iotf/sample/gateway/GatewayActionHandlerSample.java>`__.

 **2.2 Sample implementation of handleFactoryReset**

-The implementation must create a separate thread and add a logic to reset the device to factory settings and report the status via DeviceAction object.
-The device needs to update the status along with a optional message only when there is a failure (because as part of this process, the device reboots and the device will not have a control to update status to IBM Watson Internet of Things Platform).
+The implementation must create a separate thread and add a logic to reset the gateway/attached devices to factory settings and report the status via DeviceAction object.
+The gateway needs to update the status along with a optional message only when there is a failure.
 The skeleton of the Factory Reset implementation is shown below:

 .. code:: java